tyler-technologies-oss/forge-design-system/docs/components/steppers/stepper/stepper.md

 ### 1. Header

-The header contains the steps and an optional title.
+The header contains the title for the stepper.
+Depending on the layout and the location of the stepper on the page, a header section might not be needed.

+### 2. Stepper

+The stepper section houses the stepper itself and all of its steps.
 Completed steps are indicated with a check.
 If previous steps may be edited, an edit icon may be used to draw additional attention to the fact.
 Steps with missing information are indicated with an error state.

 <ImageBlock caption="Progress shown through a standard Forge stepper.
 Completed steps are indicated with a check." padded={false}>